xsdk-project/xsdk-community-policies/package_policies/README.md

 + Changes in version 0.2, January 28, 2016: minor edit
 + Version 0.1, November 10, 2015: original version

-## Frequently Asked Questions about the xSDK
+## Frequently Asked Questions about xSDK

 See the [xSDK FAQ list][12].